Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Sampling with a non-linear collective variable

 \begin{rem} When the Gram tensor $G_M(q)$ does not depend on $q$ (an example is given in \cref{subsec:dimer}), the Fixman term just adds an overall shift to the energy $V$ and need not be considered.
-In this case, the requirement on the initial and final velocity can also be relaxed to $v_z(t_0) = v_z(t_{K_T})$ and can be non-zero, assuming that the initial momentum $p^0$ is still sampled from the appropriate subspace (see \cref{rem:free_energy_relations_nofixman,rem:proof_no_fixma_velocities}).
+In this case, the requirement \eqref{eq:zerovelocity_condition} on the initial and final velocity can also be relaxed to $v_z(t_0) = v_z(t_{K_T})$ and can be non-zero, assuming that the initial momentum $p^0$ is still sampled from the appropriate subspace (see \cref{rem:free_energy_relations_nofixman,rem:proof_no_fixma_velocities}).
 This is true in particular for the case of a linear CV, which, after a change of basis, can always be seen as representing a subset of $\ell$ degrees of freedom.
-This is the standard setting treated in previous works\cite{athenesComputationChemicalPotential2002,nilmeier2011nonequilibrium,chen_enhanced_2015,chen2015generalized,neal2005taking}, where some degrees of freedom are driven through a non-equilibrium protocol. \end{rem} The problem of constructing a steered path can be understood as transporting samples from the constrained target measure at the initial CV value $Z_n$ to the final one $\widetilde{Z}_{n+1}$.
+This is the standard setting treated in previous works\cite{athenesComputationChemicalPotential2002,nilmeier2011nonequilibrium,chen_enhanced_2015,chen2015generalized,neal2005taking}, where some degrees of freedom are driven through a non-equilibrium protocol.
+We spell out the dynamics for the simplified setting of the linear CV in \cref{sec:linearCV}, since it allows for an intuitive understanding as an alchemical transition with the CV as the alchemical parameter. \end{rem} The problem of constructing a steered path can be understood as transporting samples from the constrained target measure at the initial CV value $Z_n$ to the final one $\widetilde{Z}_{n+1}$.
 Our method is based on a stochastic differential equation (with the auxiliary variable of the momentum), but other dynamics are possible, notably deterministic transformations\cite{chen_enhanced_2015} or a combination of stochastic and deterministic steps, where the underlying SDE is modified by a deterministic `escorting' term\cite{vaikuntanathan_escorted_2011}.
 The latter can also be understood as an instance of a stochastic normalizing flow\cite{caselle_stochastic_2022}.
 These approaches are not easy to adapt to our context of a nonlinear CV, however, since they require to transport samples supported on the submanifolds $\Sigma_z$.